Institute for Human-Centered Artificial Intelligence (HAI)

 BioJohn Robichaux is the inaugural Director of Education at the Stanford Institute for Human-Centered Artificial Intelligence (HAI).

-John is an award-winning executive and educator, with 25+ years’ experience in executive, NGO, and education leadership.
-Prior to his current role, John served in senior leadership positions at Harvard, Stanford, and Columbia Universities, as well as consultant and advisor to 200+ organizations worldwide-- in industry, government, and philanthropy-- in the areas of executive leadership, strategy, organizational design, change leadership, and social impact.
+John is an award-winning executive and educator, with 25+ years expertise in advising, building, and growing high-impact organizations within the public, corporate, and philanthropic sectors.
+Prior to his current role, John served in senior leadership positions at Harvard, Stanford, and Columbia Universities, as well as consultant and advisor to 200+ organizations worldwide in the areas of strategic and executive leadership, organizational and policy design, change leadership, and social impact.
 John also founded and co-directed Price House, a large international NGO serving refugees, immigrants, political asylum seekers, and their families.

 Academically, John is a Harvard-educated, award-winning human rights scholar.
-He taught in the areas of International Relations, Political Science, Religious Studies, Ethics, and Anthropology at Harvard and Stanford for more than ten years before making the move to university administration full-time.
-From 2012 to 2017, he also held director and executive director roles overseeing Human Rights programs at Stanford and Columbia, and Columbia's Critical Issues in International Relations and United Nations Studies programs.
-He has taught coursework in the area of Leadership as well, and conducted research or taught in eight countries on four continents.
+He taught at Harvard and Stanford in the areas of International Relations, Political Science, Religious Studies, Ethics, and Anthropology before making the move to university administration full-time.
+He has also held director and executive director roles overseeing Human Rights programs at Stanford and Columbia, and Columbia's Critical Issues in International Relations and United Nations Studies programs.
+Additionally, John has taught in the area of Leadership, and held leadership roles within multiple leadership/ management programs at Harvard, Stanford, and Columbia.
+He has conducted research or taught in eight countries on four continents.

 John and his family have more than 90 years of combined service to Stanford.
 A native Louisiana Cajun, today he lives on Stanford's campus in Silicon Valley with his wife and daughter.